Kayli/logspub/politoto.md

 - weed pm justin trudeau [^4]
   - considered one by some, as he won election because of mj legalization program support

+- ernest becker, the birth and death of meaning
+  - p177: they [will] need others less for support, and so do not automatically see gray temples as fatherly wisdom and are not likely to be taken in my the magical power of a deep and rumbling voice. instead, they they would tend to judge the leader on his acts and his judgment. the self-reliant person would be suspicious of easy promises and wild expectations because he has himself learned that reality is not generous but has to be approached correctly and patiently; and so he would also mistrust those who scorn reality by trying to push it, force it into fantasy or who fear it and try to over-control it. a citizenry composed of large number of such people would be something to reckon with, because they would respect reality, bend to it, work it and survive with it. best of all ... they would place most of those who hold prominent political office today back in real-estate offices, restauraunts, cigar and clothing stores which they never would have left, where it for the fantasies of the masses

 ## references